 Can a Mental Health Condition Be Covered Under Workers’ Comp in California?

-A mental health condition or psychiatric injury can be covered under workers’ comp in California; however, proving a work-related psychiatric injury is generally more challenging.
-There are certain criteria you must meet: the mental condition must be properly diagnosed and require medical treatment or cause disability.
+A mental health condition can be covered under workers’ comp in California.
+However, proving a work-related psychiatric injury is generally more challenging.
+There are certain criteria you must meet.

-You must have spent at least six months, continuous or intermittent, working for your employer unless your condition was the result of a sudden and extraordinary work condition.
-You must then provide evidence to prove your condition was predominantly caused by actual work events.
+First, the mental condition must be diagnosed and require medical treatment or cause disability.
+You must have spent at least six months working for your employer unless your condition was the result of a sudden work condition.
+You must then prove your condition was predominantly caused by actual work events.

 How Does a Workers’ Comp Settlement Work?

-When you agree to a settlement from the claims administrator, typically, this means you agree to accept periodic payments or a lump sum to resolve the case.
+When you agree to a settlement from the claim’s administrator, typically, this means you agree to accept periodic payments or a lump sum to resolve the case.
 Usually, after a case is settled, it is closed, and you waive the right to pursue future claims or further benefits.
 It’s important to make sure any settlement you agree to covers the cost of current and future medical treatments, particularly if your injuries are permanent or long-term.

-Choose English Lloyd & Armenta
+Hire a Workers’ Comp Lawyer You Can Trust: Choose English Lloyd & Armenta